annclair/nailpolish_api/README.md

     npm run start

-    Read, create and update nailpolishs with postman on http://localhost:4000/api/nailpolishs/ or with nailpolish app
+    Read, create, update and delete nailpolishs with postman on http://localhost:4000/api/nailpolishs/ or with nailpolish app